-The ultimate guide for how to make a smoothie (using any ingredient you have on hand in your kitchen).
+The ultimate guide for how to make a smoothie (using any ingredient you have in your kitchen).
 Homemade healthy smoothies are just 5 minutes away!

 My ideal day starts with a smoothie.
 Well, coffee.
 Then smoothie.

 But where I’ll happily follow a recipe for dinners and lunches, I don’t like to be sifting through recipes when I first wake up.

 So if you’re anything like me, you’ll love this smoothie guide.
 We’re walking through the basics of how to make a healthy smoothie from scratch so you can understand how to blitz up a tasty healthy breakfast with whatever you have on hand in your kitchen!
 Let’s blend.